 The biggest thing I noticed is that super-dilute HC-110 has some highlight compensating effect but it is noticeably less pronounced than Pyrocat-HD.
 I'd guess this is because of the lack of staining effect.

-Although this will never be my own daily driver, it would be useful for teaching low agitation - you likely don't want students poking around in catechol laced solutions until they understand what they are doing.
+Although this will never be my own daily driver, it could be useful for teaching low agitation.

 As an aside, HC-110 and D-76 have very similar behaviours.
 It might be fun to try super dilute D-76 some time.